aduffy70/LabNotes/_posts/2022/2022-03-03-Dryad-data-for-S.-magellanicum-manuscript.md

 I need to submit datasets from the Sphagnum magellanicum group project to Dryad so we can get a doi to reference in the manuscript.

 To include:
-  * Demultiplexed RADseq reads for real and in silico samples
+  * Demultiplexed Illumina reads for RADseq samples
+  * THe in silico reads from resequenced genome samples
   * Aligned plastid sequences from resequenced genomes.
-Alternatively, the plastid sequences could go in Genbank but they would have to be fully annotated first.
+Bryan Piatkowski provided this.
+Alternatively, the plastid sequences could have gone in Genbank but they would have to be fully annotated first.

 Things I considered but am not going to include:
   * 70%, 80%, and 90% phy format RADseq alignments.
 We give the raw reads and tell them how we ran ipyrad.
 These are just the result of that.